“Human voice is the most beautiful instrument of all, but it is the most difficult to play” – Richard Strauss.

 - Control of breath offers clarity, steadiness and confident phonation to the voice.
 It is recommended to sing using abdominal breathing while singing lower notes to make the base swaras weighty.
-Intensity of the voice depends on the force given to the breath while singing.
+The intensity of the voice depends on the force given to the breath while singing.

 - Key to controlling the volume while singing is controlling the breathing.
-The diaphragm beneath the lungs help in controlling the amount of air that is exhaled when singing.
+The diaphragm beneath the lungs helps in controlling the amount of air that is exhaled when singing.

 - Understanding the production of tones across the range and understanding the breathing pattern.

 - Efficient usage of the tongue for correct pronunciation.

 - Exercising regularly to maintain fitness and developing the ability to hold onto a swara or phrase for a longer duration without shaking it.